Rate this page:

 Create an avatar

-Go to the Avatars section of the control panel and click the Create button.
+Go to the Avatar section of the control panel and click the Create button.
 Enter your avatar name and click Create again.

 Create an avatar